 Thank you for your interest in attending Georgetown University!
 As you consider Georgetown University as a gateway to the next steps in your academic and career goals, we hope that you find information regarding the numerous programs Georgetown has to offer, connections to admissions offices, financing your education, and learning more about the campus culture and support for our military students.
 We are honored that you are interested in continuing your education at Georgetown University.
 We value the connections we make with prospective students, so please do not hesitate to contact the Veterans Office with questions or feedback.

 Georgetown University is an institution of higher education rooted with traditions of Jesuit values, distinguished scholars from around the globe, engaged student affairs professionals, and most importantly, a pluralistic student community.
 Georgetown University has a strong history with the U.S. military and today, our campuses are home to close to 1,200 military-connected students, including service members, veterans, and military families.
 Therefore, Georgetown University goes to great lengths to be military-friendly and values the experiences, skill-sets, and dedication that military students bring to our community.
 Through the many interactions we have with prospective military students, it is common to hear references that Georgetown is inaccessible academically and financially, but please know that Georgetown University offers realistic opportunities with your preparation and dedication.

 Our office encourages prospective students to reach out the academic program specifically to learn more about the program and determine if the program will be beneficial to you as you pursue your academic and career goals and for the program to have the opportunity to engage with you outside of the application paperwork.
-For a comprehensive list of all of the degree programs offered Georgetown University, please go here.
+Learn more about all of the degree programs offered Georgetown University.